Mining and minerals

 Unfortunately, many mining operations still struggle with frequent equipment breakdowns that hamper operations, incidents causing severe damage to the environment or loss of life, and low staff morale.

-One of mining companies’ most significant challenges is managing costs within ever-decreasing maintenance budgets.
+One of mining companies’ most significant challenges is managing costs within ever-declining maintenance budgets.
 With less money available, maintenance is often the first to be neglected.
-Mining equipment is often subjected to harsh working conditions, leading to frequent breakdowns and failures, resulting in lost productivity and revenue.
-Additionally, neglecting maintenance can lead to safety hazards for workers and potential environmental incidents.
-There are several ways to manage budgets better, and we touch on a few below.
+As is, mining equipment is subjected to harsh working conditions, leading to frequent breakdowns and failures.
+Decreasing budgets add to the rise in these breakdowns resulting in lower productivity and revenue and increased safety hazards for workers and potential environmental incidents.

-Secondly, consider implementing cost-saving measures, like predictive maintenance techniques or extending equipment life through repair and refurbishment rather than replacement.
-Using condition monitoring and IoT technologies will give you more visibility of potential failures and help you plan your budget better.
+- Implement cost-saving measures, like predictive maintenance techniques or extending equipment life through repair and refurbishment rather than replacement.
+Use condition monitoring and IoT technologies to give you more visibility of potential failures and help you plan your budget better.

 With an asset management strategy as the basis, we use structured business processes and asset care plans that are firmly integrated and managed through an EAM system to accomplish cost savings and ensure that every cent counts.